-Learn the different types of assistance animals and the rights you have.
+Learn about the types of assistance animals and their legal rights

 Under the ADA, a service animal is defined as a dog that has been individually trained to do work or perform tasks for an individual with a disability.
 The task(s) performed by the dog must be directly related to the person's disability.

 Is a dog that has been trained to perform tasks that assist individuals with disabilities to detect the onset of psychiatric episodes and lessen their effects.
 Tasks performed by psychiatric service dogs may include providing safety checks, turning on lights for persons with Post Traumatic Stress Disorder, interrupting self-mutilation by persons with dissociative identity disorders, and keeping disoriented individuals from danger.

 Is an animal that provides comfort to multiple people.
 They are regulated and certified by individual organizations.

 These support animals provide companionship, relieve loneliness, and sometimes help with depression, anxiety, and certain phobias, but do not have special training to perform tasks that assist people with disabilities.

 We offer presentations, staff training, and policy advisement about the legalities and effectiveness of assistance animals.